MobleyLab/blues-flexible-ligand/ligand1/README.md

 # ligand 1
-This directory (and its subdirectories) provides the input files for running and analyzing simulations performed with ligand 1 reported in the paper "Sampling conformational changes of bound ligands using Nonequilibrium Candidate Monte Carlo".
+This directory (and its subdirectories) provides the input files for running and analyzing simulations performed with ligand 1.

 ## Contents